 Introduction

 This deliverable is the third annual report of the Software provisioning activity.
-It covers the activities that took place in the time period starting from April 2012 to March 2013, and D5.6 [R1].
-The tasks described in this deliverable are: definition of quality criteria, verification of software conformity to quality criteria, provisioning of software repositories and support infrastructure and the ederated louds ask orce.
+It covers the activities that took place in the time period starting from April 2012 to March 2013, and follows on from the previous annual report D5.6 [R1].
+The tasks described in this deliverable are: definition of quality criteria, verification of software conformity to quality criteria, provisioning of software repositories and support infrastructure and the Federated Clouds Task Force.

 Section 2 provides a summary of the achievements and main activities carried out by the SA2 tasks during the year.